West Bay Consortium

 POSTDOCTORAL RESIDENCIES IN CLINICAL PSYCHOLOGY

-The West Bay Consortium is an APPIC-member psychology postdoctoral residency program that is well-integrated into the Kaiser Permanente health care system.
+The West Bay Consortium is an APA-accredited* and APPIC-member psychology postdoctoral residency program that is well-integrated into the Kaiser Permanente health care system.
 The consortium is situated in the central San Francisco Bay region, which encompasses the cultural and geographic heart of the Bay Area.
-The consortial training sites are located in the cities of San Francisco, South San Francisco and Redwood City.
+The consortium training sites are located in San Francisco, Daly City, San Bruno and Redwood City.

-The Departments of Psychiatry at each training site provide psychotherapy, psychological testing, and psycho-educational programs.
+The Departments of Mental Health and Addiction Medicine Recovery Services at each training site provide psychotherapy, psychological testing, and psycho-educational programs to adults and children afflicted by a variety of mental health problems.
 Each department includes an Intensive Outpatient Program (IOP) that provides services to recently hospitalized individuals, or individuals at risk for psychiatric hospitalization.
-Certain sites in the consortium include Chemical Dependency Recovery Programs (CDRP) which offer intensive chemical dependency services.
-One site provides services for those patients with chronic pain/behavioral health concerns.
-Certain departments offer Neuropsychological assessment services.
-Each site offers many different treatment groups, for focus areas including Depression, Anxiety, and Dialectic Behavioral Therapy (DBT).
+The San Francisco Chronic Pain program provides services for those patients with chronic pain/behavioral health concerns.

 The West Bay Consortium postdoctoral residency program is sequential, cumulative, and graduated in complexity.
-Graduated and sequential aspects of the residency programs are achieved through supervision, evaluation, didactic seminars.
-Seven postdoctoral residents are required to complete 40 hours per week of supervised training over a 12-month period.
-In addition to the required two hours of individual supervision weekly by licensed psychologists, the residents also participate in two or more hours of group supervision, case conference, and/or team meetings and a two-hour weekly seminar.
-In addition, residents are encouraged to attend departmental grand rounds and seminars, and have opportunities to teach and to gain experience conducting supervision.
+Graduated and sequential aspects of the residency programs are achieved through supervision, evaluation, and didactic seminars.
+Ten postdoctoral residents are required to complete 40 hours per week of supervised training over a 12-month period.
+In addition to the required two hours of individual supervision weekly by licensed psychologists, the residents also participate in two or more hours of group supervision, case conference, and/or team meetings and a weekly seminar.
+To view the current West Bay Consortium seminar schedule, click here.
+In addition, residents are encouraged to attend departmental grand rounds and seminars, and have opportunities to teach and to gain experience in program development.

 Kaiser Permanente is committed to develop and employ evidence-based treatments for patients seeking mental health services.
 Departments throughout the region send specialists to develop Best Practice guidelines based on the most current research for major psychological disorders.
 The Best Practices literature is made available to all residents and is considered part of the overall curriculum of the residency program.